Disclaimer: The information in this blog is accurate as of its publication date. Any updates after that date are not reflected here.

 How We Can Help

-The team at A Y & J Solicitors are experienced in dealing with Skilled Worker visas.
+The team at A Y & J Solicitors are experienced in dealing with Skilled Worker visas, including matters related to Skilled Worker visa additional work.
+Whether you have questions about a Skilled Worker visa second job or need guidance on Skilled Worker additional work compliance, we can provide expert advice tailored to your circumstances.
 If you have queries relating to your conditions or would like advice about your specific circumstances, please do not hesitate to get in touch with us.

 At A Y & J Solicitors, we have handled over 100s of successful Skilled Worker visa applications.
 With a 95% success rate, we have achieved an overall track record of 5,000+ successful immigration and visa cases through our result-driven approach to every application.
 We take on each client with the genuine intention to provide our undivided care and attention to their case.
 We guide you through every step of your Skilled Worker visa process, so you can trust the experts to manage your application and work toward your success.